 For our Cahors wine, we want to achieve the maximum fruit to balance the naturally high tannin of the malbec grapes.
-In our white and rosé wines we strive for freshness, concentration of fruit and above all the essential balance between the components of the wine.
+In our white wines we strive for freshness, concentration of fruit and above all the essential balance between the components of the wine.

 We follow closely new developments in winemaking techniques, both in France and in the wider world.
 We experiment with new methods, when they are appropriate for our grapes and the kind of wine we make, but our goal remains to make good wine with a distinctly French character.